sshiyy/MAD24_P01_Team4/README.md

 Fragment Navigation: Implementing a hamburger menu in an Android app can help in efficiently organizing different sections of the app.
 Fragments are used to display different UI components within the same activity.
 This approach allows for a modular and flexible design where each section of the app is represented by a fragment.
 HashMap for Fragment Mapping: To simplify the fragment navigation logic, a HashMap can be used to map menu item IDs to their respective fragments.
 This makes the code more maintainable and scalable.
 For example, when a menu item is selected, the corresponding fragment can be retrieved from the HashMap and displayed, streamlining the process of fragment transactions.

+2. More advance and working point system using firestore

+Stage 2 Features:

-2. Voice Commands and Assistant Integration
+1. Voice Commands and Assistant Integration
 Concepts: Speech Recognition, Voice Assistant Integration
 Implementation:
 Speech Recognition: Using the SpeechRecognizer class in Android, the app can capture voice input from the user.
 This involves initializing the SpeechRecognizer, setting up the necessary permissions, and handling the speech input events.
 Voice Assistant Integration: Integrating with Google Assistant can enhance the app’s functionality by allowing users to perform actions through voice commands.
 This can be achieved by creating intents that the Google Assistant can trigger based on specific voice commands.
 By integrating voice commands, users can interact with the app more naturally and perform tasks hands-free, improving the overall user experience.

-3. Chatbot for Customer Support
+2. Chatbot for Customer Support
 Concepts: Natural Language Processing (NLP), Firestore
 Implementation:
 Natural Language Processing (NLP): Creating a chatbot involves using NLP techniques to understand and process user queries.
 NLP allows the chatbot to interpret the intent behind user messages and respond appropriately.